What is Cub Scouts?

-If you are a boy in first grade through fifth grade—or you’re 7 to 10 years old—then Cub Scouting is for you.
+If you are a boy or girl in kindergarten through fifth grade then Cub Scouting is for you.
 It’s for your family, too.
 This is the first and the biggest of the three Scouting programs (Cub Scouting, Boy Scouting, and Venturing) from the Boy Scouts of America.

 Cub Scouts Belong to Pack and Den

 Every Cub Scout is a member of a Cub Scout pack.
-A pack is a large group of boys.
+A pack is a large group of Scouts.
 The pack is divided into smaller groups called dens.
-Each den has about six to eight boys.
-All of the Cub Scouts in a den are about the same age and live in the same neighborhood.
+Each den has about six to eight youth.
+All of the Cub Scouts in a den are about the same age.

 The Cub Scout pack belongs to a organization in your community or neighborhood.
 This group makes sure your pack has good adult leaders, a place to meet, and exciting things to do.
 The group gets help from the Boy Scouts of America, which is part of Scouting around the world.

 Cub Scouts Do Things and Go Places